Quantco/spox/README.md

     return op.sqrt(op.mul(x, y))

 # Create typed model inputs.
 Each tensor is of rank 1
-# and has the runtime-defined length "N".
+# and has the runtime-determined length 'N'.
 a = argument(Tensor(float, ('N',)))
 b = argument(Tensor(float, ('N',)))